kanghj/DICE/README.md

 The objective of this work is to better mine automata models of APIs.
 This is done through search-based test generation guided to produce execution traces during testing that will falsify LTL properties that was thought to hold of the API.
+In this work, we focus on LTL properties over 2 events, using property templates introduced in prior studies [4,5,6].
-Through this effort to look for new traces that contradict properties previously thought to hold, we can improve the model.
+Through this effort to look for new traces that contradict properties previously thought to hold, we can improve the model as the specification inference process benefits from the diverse traces.

 We also propose a new specification mining algorithm that can leverage the diverse traces.
 More is described in the paper, but mainly, we use the insights developed by prior studies.